Orbital Maneuvers

 Gravity assists

-A spacecraft when launched from Earth, has to first leave Earth’s hill sphere.
+A spacecraft when launched from Earth, has to first leave Earth’s Hill sphere.
 After that it enters the interplanetary space with some geocentric velocity, which together with Earth’s orbital velocity puts it into a heliocentric orbit to, say, Mars.
 During the transfer, it will be perturbed slightly by the Earth.
-As it enters Martian hill sphere, it is said to be solar perturbed about that planet.
+As it enters Martian Hill sphere, it is said to be solar perturbed about that planet.
 Its subsequent solar orbit will be quite different from its pre-Martian encounter orbit.

 Planetary flypasts have the ability to change the energy of small bodies, and give it an entirely different heliocentric orbit.
 A gravity assist is a maneuver that uses the gravitational field of a planet or moon to change the speed and direction of a spacecraft.
 The spacecraft approaches the planet or moon, and as it passes close to the body, it is accelerated by the gravitational field.
 The spacecraft then moves away from the body, having gained speed and changed direction.
 Gravity assists are often used to increase the speed of a spacecraft, allowing it to reach its destination more quickly or to save fuel.